commerce-docs/devdocs-for-tests/performance-best-practices/configuration.md

 ## Deferred stock update

 In times of intensive sales,  Magento can defer stock updates related to orders.
 This minimizes the number of operations and speeds up the order placement process.
 However, this option is risky and can only be used when Backorders are activated in the store, because this option can lead to negative stock quantities.
 This option can bring significant performance improvement on Checkout flows for stores that can easily re-fill their stock on demand.
-To activate deferred stock updates, go to **Stores > Settings > Configuration > Catalog > Inventory > Product Stock Options > Use Deferred Stock Update**.
-See [Managing Inventory](http://docs.magento.com/m2/ee/user_guide/catalog/inventory.html) in the _{{site.data.var.ee}}User Guide_ for more information.
+To activate deferred stock updates on your Magento Commerce site, go to **Stores > Settings > Configuration > Catalog > Inventory > Product Stock Options > Use Deferred Stock Update**.
+See [Managing Inventory](http://docs.magento.com/m2/ee/user_guide/catalog/inventory.html) in the _{{site.data.var.ee}} User Guide_ for more information.

  {:.bs-callout-info}
 This option is available only if **Backorder with any mode** is activated.